 1. DRUG DEVELOPMENT

-The drug development process includes laboratory research, animal testing, and human clinical trials.
+The drug testing and drug development process includes laboratory research, animal testing, and human clinical trials.
 Laboratory research may target a specific medical need, investigate new uses for existing drugs, or explore how new compounds work against a broad swath of diseases.
 The latter is called “basic” or “bench” research, and it is often a bust; very few research compounds show enough promise to warrant further investigation.

 IN THIS PHOTO: “Generic Drug Testing Research” – PHOTO CREDIT: Flickr/FDA photo/Michael J. Ermarth

 For this reason, drug companies are reluctant to support basic research, and the amount of public funding is often subject to debate.

 However, basic research lays essential groundwork for medical advances that targeted research does not.
 For example, a basic study of neurotransmitters led to the discovery of serotonin receptors and the eventual development of Selective Serotonin Reuptake Inhibitors (SSRIs), i.e. Prozac.
 The anti-tumor effects of tamoxifen were discovered only after it failed company sponsored research targeting contraceptives and fertility drugs, and AZT was initially tested as an anti-cancer drug.
 After basic research, animal testing is used to show how drugs work and to identify negative side effects.